sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 </Rule>
 ```

-### Logic when the proposed username is greater than the max length
+### Logic When the Proposed Username Is Greater Than the Max Length

 If the full name is greater than the `MAX_USERNAME_LENGTH` the rule will check if the length of the first name is greater than the MAX_USERNAME_LENGTH minus 2 (in the case below 10) characters of the first name to allow for the period `.` and the first character of the last name to take up the remaining two characters.
 If the first name is less than the `MAX_USERNAME_LENGTH` the rule will use the full first name for the username with the period `.` and the first character of the last name appended.
 After the username is determined, a call to `isUnique( username )` is made.
 This uses the IDNRuleUtil class to check active directory if the username exists.
 We will add in that function shortly.